storybookjs/react-native/CONTRIBUTING.md

 The best way to help figure out an issue you are having is to produce a minimal reproduction against the `master` branch.

-A good way to do that is using the example `crna-kitchen-sink` app embedded in this repository:
+A good way to do that is using the example app embedded in this repository:

 ```sh
 # Download and build this repository: